Janika Kronberg

-Janika Kronberg (born on 24 November 1963 in Võru) is an Estonian literary scientist and critic.
+Janika Kronberg (born 24 November 1963 in Võru) is an Estonian literary scientist and critic.

 Kronberg graduated from Võru Secondary School No. 1 in 1981 (now, the Võru Kreutzwald Gymnasium) and from the Faculty of Philology of Tartu State University in 1989, majoring in Estonian language and literature.

 From 1989 until 1996, he was the head of Karl Ristikivi Museum.
 He is the chairman of Karl Ristikivi Society.
 From 2005 until 2015, he was the head of Estonian Literary Museum.
 Since 2016 he is the chief editor of the magazine Looming.

 Topics of research include Karl Ristikivi and his legacy; he has also done a lot of research related to Karl Ast, Friedebert Tuglas, Eduard Vilde, Henrik Visnapuu and Ivar Grünthal.